Home » Appetizers & Snacks » Goat Cheese Crostini with Balsamic Grape Tomatoes

 • French bread or baguette

-1. To make this recipe, you’ll sauté a pint of grape tomatoes in olive oil until they start to pop open and soften.
+1. First, sauté a pint of grape tomatoes in olive oil until they start to pop open and soften.

 2. At that point, add your garlic and balsamic vinegar and continue cooking until the garlic is soft and the tomatoes are nice and broken down.